ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/03-sketch-out-the-solution.md

 # Sketch out the solution

-In [the previous chapter](./02-understand-the-folder-structure.md), we got to know a bit about the folder structure and the conventions from `@codemod-utils`.
+In [the previous chapter](./02-understand-the-folder-structure), we got to know a bit about the folder structure and the conventions of `codemod-utils`.

-Before we start writing code, let's break the problem (of making test module names consistent) into small steps.
+Before we start writing code, we'll break the problem (standardize test module names) into small steps.

 Goals: